Welcome Home, Doggy!

 Before Your Dog Comes Home

 - Make sure that everyone in your family agrees on the house rules, such as whether the dog will be allowed on the sofa and what rooms will be off-limits.
 You also need to be sure that everyone uses the same words for behaviors that you are requesting.
-For example, “DOWN” may mean lay down to you, and get off the bed to your husband.
+For example, “DOWN” may mean lay down to you, and get off the bed to your partner.

 - Choose a veterinarian who shares your philosophy of care.